 Are Permanent Teeth Dental Implants Right For Me?

-Outside of desire to get rid of your dentures or missing teeth with the best dental solution known to man, you only need good health to become a candidate for permanent teeth dental implants.
+Outside of desire to get rid of your dentures or missing teeth with the best dental solution known to man, you only need good health to become a candidate for dental implants.
 Even people with well-controlled diabetes have had successful implant placements.
-To determine your needs and a proper course of treatment, Dr. Silberg and his staff will take you through our CARE Continuum to find a solution only for you.
+To determine your needs and a proper course of treatment, Dr. Mark E. Silberg and his staff will take you through our CARE Continuum to find a solution only for you.

 What About The Cost Of Permanent Teeth Dental Implants?

 Over the course of an individual’s lifetime, the cost to replace a single tooth with a bridge can, in most cases, be more expensive than replacing that same missing tooth with a permanent tooth dental implant.
 For instance, a single permanent tooth dental implant and crown will generally cost our patients $2,950.
 While a bridge may save you money initially, costing only $2,700, you will end up spending more money, and more time, in the future for treatment or replacement of the same bridge.
 The following chart displays projected costs and expenses for a standard 3-unit bridge to replace a missing tooth, over a patient’s lifetime (based upon the finding that the average bridge lasts for 10-12 years and is replaced due to decay).

 Average Cost to Place Initial 3-Unit Bridge Today

 Cost to Replace Bridge in 10 Years